 Pull down to refresh stories

-A new way to explore the web with AI Mode in Chrome: why teams are taking a closer look
+A new way to explore the web with AI Mode in Chrome: the device shift worth noticing

 Today’s upgrades for AI Mode in Chrome make it easier to access and engage with content and dive deeper into what you find — all without losing your place or needing to switch tabs.
 It’s a more fluid way to discover and learn from the vast range of perspectives across the web.
 This piece sits on 1 source layers, but the real value is showing why the story should not be skimmed past too quickly.